Developing High-Prospect Properties Through Exploration

 Phase 1 drilling program

 Despite these positive sampling results, the property had seen no drilling conducted prior to Silver Viper’s option agreement.
 The company has subsequently deployed the project’s first drilling program in October 2017, focusing firstly on the El Mundo and Nuevo Mundo targets.
+In late 2017, Silver Viper completed nine holes for a total of 1062 meters at the El Mundo and Nuevo Mundo showings, having re-initiated the program in February 2018, the company plans to complete the first phase of diamond drilling by mid 2018.

 The program is estimated to cover at least 2,000 meters over 15 to 20 holes.
 Its goal is to help Silver Viper further understand the resource on the property and refine the selection of target areas.
 Over the course of this program, Silver Viper will also be conducting an aggressive field campaign.

 “We are extremely excited to begin exploration on a target-rich project that has never been drilled before,” said Silver Viper CEO Steve Cope.
-“We have a great technical team in place and look forward to developing our understanding of the Clemente project through our maiden exploration program.”
+“We have a great technical team in place and look forward to developing our understanding of Clemente through our maiden exploration program.”

 Steve Cope—CEO and Director